LycheeLoop/VibeCheckr/README.md

 ## Using the Trained Model

 The trained model is not included in the repository due to size limitations.
-You can download it from [Google Drive](https://drive.google.com/drive/folders/1ow-7NTdGmyHu9JAb7A76wh-VY2v_YftR?usp=sharing) and place it in the `trained_model/` directory to use it with this project.
+You can download it from [Hugging Face Hub](https://huggingface.co/lycheeloop/Vibecheckr/tree/main) and place it in the `trained_model/` directory to use it with this project.

 ---